Kyubion-Studios/Kyubion-Studios.github.io/README.md

 # ![Team Guidelines](tg-banner.png)

-By continuing as a member of our team, you acknowledge that you have read, understood, and agreed to these terms.
+By continuing as a member of the organization, you acknowledge that you have read, understood, and agreed to these guidelines.
 Failure to comply may result in disciplinary action, including expulsion from the team.

 ## Extra Account Security (MFA)
 We suggest everyone turn on Multi-Factor Authentication (MFA) for any accounts that have dangerous permissions on social platforms.
 This extra step helps keep your accounts safe and sound.